Nathan J. Dawson

 BS - physics, University of Idaho

-Nick is an undergraduate majoring in Biochemistry at HPU.
-He is working on the experimental self-healing, dye-doped polymer project for use in solid-state laser systems.
-Nick is interested in medical applications and is aspiring to be an orthopedic surgeon.
+Nick was an undergraduate Biochemistry student at HPU.
+He worked on the experimental self-healing, dye-doped polymer ASE measurements for use in solid-state laser systems.

 Onassis was an undergraduate majoring in Mathematics and Engineering Physics.
 He developed Python programs to study low-dimensional quantum systems described by the Schrodinger equation.
 He used these simulations to study the optical properties of exotic systems described by the fractional Schrodinger equation.